 A cervical MRI may also be ordered before or after spinal surgery.

-- Tell your doctor if you have diabetes or kidney problems, if your MRI includes a contrast dye.
+Ask your doctor if you can eat or drink before the scan, as protocols vary between facilities.
+Tell your doctor if you have diabetes or kidney problems if they want to use a contrast dye during the test.
 You may need a kidney function test before the scan.
 This will ensure that your kidneys can process the dye safely.

-- Tell your doctor if you are pregnant.
-MRIs are not recommended during the first trimester of pregnancy.
-Your doctor may choose to postpone until after you have delivered.
-There has been little research into the effects of MRIs during pregnancy.
+Tell your doctor if you’re pregnant.
+MRIs aren’t recommended during the first trimester of pregnancy.
+Your doctor may choose to postpone the scan until after you’ve had your baby.

-- Tell your doctor if you are claustrophobic.
-He or she can prescribe an antianxiety medication.
-This will help make you more comfortable during the test.
-If you have an extreme fear of enclosed spaces, you may be given anesthesia to put you to sleep during the test.
+Tell your doctor if you’re claustrophobic or have a fear of being in enclosed spaces.
+They can prescribe an antianxiety medication to help you feel more comfortable during the test.
+In some cases, you may be given anesthesia to put you to sleep.

-- Alert your doctor about any metal implants in your body.
-It may not be safe for you to have an MRI scan.
+Tell your doctor about any metal implants you have from a previous surgery.
+If so, it may not be safe for you to have an MRI scan.

-Before going in for an MRI, you will need to remove all jewelry and clothing that contains metal.
+Before you go in for the MRI, you’ll need to remove all jewelry and clothing that contains metal.
 It may be easier to leave your jewelry at home.
-You may need to wear a hospital gown.
+You’ll probably need to wear a hospital gown during the test.

-You will be asked to lie on the narrow bed attached to the MRI machine.
-Your head will be on a headrest and your arms will be at your sides.
+You’ll lie down on a narrow bed that’s attached to the MRI machine.
+Your head will be on a headrest and your arms at your sides.

-The MRI technician will give you earplugs or headphones to muffle the loud knocking and thumping noises that the machine makes when it is running.
-Music may also be piped through the headphones.
-It can relax you and distract from the noise.
+The MRI technician will give you earplugs to muffle the loud knocking and thumping noises the machine makes when it’s running.
+You may have the option to listen to music during the scan.
+This can help relax you and distract you from the noise.

 A frame called a "coil" will be placed over your head and neck.
 The coil contains an antenna.
-It helps focus the machine’s energy to produce the most precise images.
+It helps focus the machine’s energy so it produces the most precise images.
 The MRI technician will also place a signaling device in your hand.
-You can use it to summon help while the test is running.
+You can use it to call for help while the test is running, if you need it.

-Once you are properly positioned, the table will slide into the machine.
-The MRI technician will be able to see you through a window in the adjoining room.
-You will be given periodic updates on the scan’s progress.
+Once you’re properly positioned, the table will slide into the machine.
+The MRI technician is able to see you through a window in an adjoining room.
+They’ll give you periodic updates on the scan’s progress.

-Cervical MRI scans take between 30 and 45 minutes.
-During this time you must hold as still as possible.
-If you move, the images may be blurred.
+Cervical MRI scans typically take 30 to 45 minutes.
+During this time, it’s very important that you stay as still as possible.
+The images may be blurred if you move.

 MRI scans are very safe.
-They do not use any form of radiation.
-The magnetic field and radio waves do not pose any known health risks.
+They don’t use any form of radiation.
+The magnetic field and radio waves don’t pose any known health risks.

 Some people may have an allergic reaction to the contrast dye used during an MRI.
-Tell your doctor if you have had any prior reaction to injected dyes.
-Also mention if you have a shellfish allergy.
+Tell your doctor if you’ve had a prior reaction to injected dyes.
+You should also let them know if you have a shellfish allergy.

-The magnetic field produced by the MRI scanner is extremely powerful.
-It will interact with any metal in the room or on or in your body.
+The magnetic field the MRI scanner produces is extremely powerful.
+It will interact with any metal in or on your body.
 Tell your doctor if you have: